 When you refer directly or indirectly to the work of others in the text of your own work, you MUST identify the source clearly.
-Detailed guidelines are available in The Reference Point, available from the Department of Geography and on the GYSJF6 course Moodle page.
+Detailed guidelines are available in The Reference Point, available from the Department of Geography web page.